rtrollebo/rtrollebo.github.io/src/pages/notes/european-power-outage-2025-day-4.md

 **Final note**

-We have yet to find numbers or reports on the actual transmission frequency in the time before the incident.
-This might reveal if the composition or contribution of the power plans might have played a role in the outage that occured on April 28 in Spain.
+We have yet to find verified and quality-assured data on the actual transmission frequency.
+This might reveal if there were problems with primary regulation before the incident.
+A study into whether the composition or contribution of the various power plans could have caused the incident.